-Fiscal CFDA Questioned State No. Costs Agency 6 Corrective Action and Applicable Fo For Previous Findings Not Corrected or Partially Corrected Year No. No. - Title of Finding No. Costs Agency Current Status Deliverables Reason for Recurrence Corrective Action Taken to Date Significant Differences Between Previously Reported Corrective Action Professional overseeing the HR liaisons to more closely monitor the matter.
+Fiscal nding Tialo of Finding CFDA Questioned State 6 Corrective Action and Applicable Fo or Previous Findings Not Corrected or Partia ally Corrected Year No. litle of Finding No. Costs Agency Current Status Deliverables Reason for Recurrence Corrective Action Taken to Date Significant Differences Between Previously Reported Corrective Action Professional overseeing the HR liaisons to more closely monitor the matter.
 The VCU HR Compliance Office will also discuss with the HR Professionals ways to incorporate measures within the schools and divisions to determine if hourly employees are working in multiple positions and engage them in discussing ways they can better manage this situation among the schools and divisions.
-2016 66 2016-0 46 Improve Oversight of Information Technology Third-Party Service Providers N/A - VCU Corrective action is ongoing While VCU developed processes to review the security practices of new service providers in recent years, the process has not been centrally implemented on legacy service providers.
+2016 66 201 prove Oversight of Information Technology ird-Party Service Providers N/A VCU Corrective action is ongoing While VCU developed processes to review the security practices of new service providers in recent years, the process has not been centrally implemented on legacy service providers.
 Annual SOC report reviews are performed for service providers involving fiscal processes.
 VCU will develop a university-wide plan for a risk-based, ongoing review and certification process for all third-party service providers.
-Corrective action is ongoing.
 Documentation reviews are complete for 93% of the identified vendors.
 Progess is contuining to be made on reviewing all agreements.
-2016 88 2016-0 66 Continue Improving Mobile Device Security N/A - VCU Resolved - corrective action is completed 2015 22 2015-0 17 Improve Mobile Device Security N/A - VCU See Finding Number 2016-066 Departm ent of A ccounts 2017 63 43 Improve Database Security N/A - DOA Resolved - corrective action is completed 2017 101 2017-(79 Ensure all Nonexempt Active Vendors in the Commonwealth's Accounting and Financial Reporting System Have a Form W-9 N/A DOA Corrective action is ongoing a system query to determine which active non-exempt vendors do not have Form W-9.
+2016 88 201 .6-066 Coi ntinue Improving Mobile Device Security N/A - VCU Resolved - corrective action is completed 2015 22 201 .5-017 lm prove Mobile Device Security N/A - VCU See Finding Number 2016-066 Departm ent of Ac ccoun ıts 2017 63 201 .7-043 lm prove Database Security N/A - DOA Resolved - corrective action is completed 2017 101 201 Coi sure all Nonexempt Active Vendors in the mmonwealth's Accounting and Financial porting System Have a Form W-9 N/A DOA Corrective action is ongoing a system query to determine which active non-exempt vendors do not have Form W-9.
 Any vendor on this list that has not recieved a payment in the last 10 months will be inactivated. must complete additional research regarding the impact of updating all non-exempt vendors that do not have Form W-9 in Cardinal.
-The current listing of vendors accounts for 60% of the total The Department of Accounts has obtained a listing of all non-exempt vendors for which there is no Form W-9 in Cardinal.
-Any vendor that has not received a payment in Cardinal will be made inactive.
-The remaining vendors are currently being researched to determine the level of impact on the operations of the Commonwealth of Virginia if they are updated in Cardinal.
-Detailed information has been requested in order to make an informed decision regarding the remaining vendors. between the previously reported corrective action and the actual corrective action taken.
-The Cardinal PPS Team is currently researching the completed
+The current listing of vendors accounts for 60% of the total between the previously reported corrective action and the actual corrective action taken.
+The Cardinal PPS Team is currently researching the vendor information and will provide the results to the vendor group.